 One of the most laid-back cities in the Yucatan Peninsula is Valladolid.
 A small and charming city right in the heart of the peninsula.
-This is a complete guide for traveling to Valladolid with things to do, places to see, where to eat, rooftop bars, where to stay and everything else.
+This is a complete guide for traveling to Valladolid with things to do, places to see, where to eat, rooftop bars, where to stay and everything else you need to know when visiting Valladolid in the Yucatan Peninsula in Mexico.

 A landlocked quiet and hot town, that stole my heart.
 For many reasons I visited Valladolid multiple times over the last years.
 In total I spent more than a month in this little city and these are all my Valladolid Mexico travel tips.

 Somewhere deep inland one can find a small municipality with only 46.000 inhabitants.
 Indeed, the urban area was called after its Spanish namesake in 1543 and maintained the name after its relocation to where it welcomes guests from all around the world today.
 The reasons for visiting Valladolid are endless and in this Valladolid Mexico travel blog I am giving you all my tips.